benknoble/benknoble.github.io/_writings/pcm_sunday.md

 this news is also a challenge: to confront my shame, I need people.
 And for others to confront theirs, they need me.
 This is a necessary and desirable vulnerability, and yet it scares us.

+None of us *wants* to be so weak and so broken that we need a savior to love us and redeem us the way Jesus does.
+But we all are.
+As we move into the Lenten season next week, I would encourage each of us to think about our need for a restorative savior, one who brings shalom and without whom we cannot be whole.

 So I leave you with this: who helps you confront your shame?
 Who lifts up the Lord's love for you?
 And how can you do that for others?